Juncong-Lin/booksProject/products/books/books.md

 - The Requiem Red
 - The Rest Is Noise: Listening to the Twentieth Century
 - The Restaurant at the End of the Universe (Hitchhiker's Guide to the Galaxy #2)
-- The Rise and Fall of the Third Reich: A History of Nazi Germany
 - The Rise of Theodore Roosevelt (Theodore Roosevelt #1)
 - The Road to Little Dribbling: Adventures of an American in Britain (Notes From a Small Island #2)
 - The Rose & the Dagger (The Wrath and the Dawn #2)